 The band members met in school and started recording together in various forms of collaboration from a young age.
 Originally a duo comprising Lennox and Portner, the collective was not officially established until all four members came together for the album Here Comes the Indian (2003).
-Previous collaborations between two or more members were then retroactively classified under Animal Collective's discography.
+Most prior collaborations between the band members were then retroactively classified under Animal Collective's discography.
 In 1999, they established the record label Paw Tracks, issuing what is now considered their debut album, Spirit They're Gone, Spirit They've Vanished (2000), as well as work by other artists.
 In 2009, the band released their most commercially successful album, Merriweather Post Pavilion, which Uncut magazine called: "one of the landmark American albums of the century so far".

 Animal Collective Tracks